The 7 Mistakes Made in Choosing an Accountant & How to Avoid Them

 Some national firms promote a local presence, when in reality they are merely a regionally branded arm of a nationally focused super-practice.
 You will often find that a truly local accountant who possesses an in-depth understanding of your area and your competitors is better placed to serve you.
 And just because an accountant is bigger it doesn’t necessarily mean they can undercut smaller local practices.

-Never take anything for granted – it’s always worth shopping around to find an accountant who offers your business exactly what it needs and never gets distracted from your business goals.
+Never take anything for granted – it’s always worth shopping around to find an accountant who offers your business exactly what it needs and never gets distracted from your business goals. - Using a firm that is too small for you.

 if you are successful in your chosen business, it’s highly likely that you will have grown since you first started.
 In all likelihood your needs will have changed significantly as your business evolved.
 Start-up and smaller companies often require very different services and advice than are needed by larger organisations.